MillerLabFTW/OpenSourcePneumaticSystem/README.md

 1. Once all the libraries are installed, try to run the GUI again.

 ###GUI Overview
 The Processing GUI (depicted below) allows the user to specify settings for a pneumatic program.
 The three buttons in the top left corner of the GUI change the behavior of the pneumatic program.
-Specifically, the system can be programmed to provide a constant PWM, a pulsing PWM between two specified values, or a ramping PWM between two specified values.
+Specifically, the system can be programmed to provide a constant DAC (digital to analogue converter) output, a pulsing DAC output between two specified values, or a ramping output between two specified values.
 These behaviors can also be selected by pressing keys 1, 2, or 3 (corresponding to constant, pulse, and ramp, respectively).

-The large sliders on the GUI allow the user to specify the starting PWM (for constant, pulse and ramp), the ending PWM (for pulse and ramp), and the ms time interval (for pulse and ramp).
+The large sliders on the GUI allow the user to specify the starting DAC output (for constant, pulse and ramp), the ending DAC output (for pulse and ramp), and the ms time interval (for pulse and ramp).

 Beneath the sliders, numeric indicators display current program settings and system outputs.